Proposals are welcomed for Imagine the Possibilities: AI in Higher Education, this year’s Interface Teaching Conference hosted on April 17, 2024...

 Committed to advancing the teaching of STEM disciplines in higher education.

 Our events offer the opportunity to engage with experts across the CIRTL Network without the more intensive time commitment of a course.
-Spring 2023 registration opens on January 10th at 11:00am CT.
+Fall 2023 registration opens on August 14th.

 “CIRTL provided me with the confidence to enter the classroom and other instructional settings on Day 1!
 The skills developed through CIRTL have been instrumental in my transition to full-time academia.” – Assistant Professor of Civil & Environmental Engineering